scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 * Sub-matches do not have to be exhaustive.
 If none of the sub-cases match, the whole `case ... if <submatch>` is treated as not matched, and the outer match continues with the next case.
 * Sub-matches can be nested (sub-sub-matches), and you can interleave additional boolean guards between them when needed.

-This experimental feature has not yet entered the SIP, but we'd like to hear your feedback about this proposal.
+This experimental feature has not yet been considered by the SIP committee, but we'd like to hear your feedback about this proposal.

 ## Other notable changes